April 24th, 2020

 Last week’s post offered a list of “Podcasts for Shut-Ins,” which included what was then an unreleased installment of Inside The Hive.
 Although I had expected that podcast to feature an interview with screenwriter Scott Burns (Contagion), it instead offered a conversation with radio host Kai Ryssdal (Marketplace).
 Titled “Coronovirus against the World,” the interview concluded with Ryssdal giving some sage advice: “You got to know what the news is, but you don’t have to know what it is all the time.
 Just check in once or twice a day and then take care of yourself.”

 So let’s assume that you have addressed the latter.
 You are stocked up, settled in, and asymptomatic.
 Situation stable.
 Now what?

 This time, I’d like to offer some music recommendations.
 And, in keeping with this blog’s consideration of the writing life, we’ll focus on the work of contemporary writers who are also musicians.

-[Read more at 21st-Century Scop.]
+[Read and hear more at The 21st Century Scop.]

-[Read more at The 21st Century Scop.]
+[Read more at The 21st-Century Scop.]